Loyola has hoops fans 'sitting on the edge of their chairs' - WDEF

 “The whole nation must be sort of sitting on the edge of their chairs tonight,” said Sister Jean Dolores Schmidt, Loyola’s 98-year-old team chaplain.

+Townes sealed that date against Nevada, becoming the latest hero for Loyola.

-And the Ramblers came through again Thursday night on the shoulders of their latest hero.
-Townes launched his 3-pointer from in front of the Loyola bench with the shot clock about to expire.
+He launched a 3-pointer from in front of the Loyola bench with the shot clock about to expire as the Ramblers came through again.

 “He was a warrior,” said Loyola coach Porter Moser.